-Beginning a new year is a great opportunity to get clear on the goals we’d like to set for the future.
-For Vue developers, that means learning new skills to add to your arsenal.
+Being a web developer means consistently learning new skills to add to our arsenal of skills.
 With new skills, we can fortify our existing projects, build exciting new features, and stay competitive as we seek promotions and greater opportunities.
-So you might be wondering: What skills can I start learning now to level up as a Vue developer in 2022?
+So you might be wondering: What skills can I start learning now to level up as a Vue developer?

 New powers with Composition API